Blinken Open Society Archives: Cold War

-The original core of Blinken OSA’s holdings is the former archives of the Radio Free Europe/Radio Liberty Research Institute, previously based in Munich and New York.
+The original core of the Archivum's holdings is the former archives of the Radio Free Europe/Radio Liberty Research Institute, previously based in Munich and New York.
 These include RFE internal research publications produced to support the national broadcasting desks, transcripts of central broadcasts from RFE/RL’s target countries, anonymized interviews with eastern European émigrés and travellers, almost all daily papers and magazines published in or about Eastern Europe between 1951 and 1993, records and transcripts of Eastern European radio and television programs and other supporting materials used for daily broadcasts.
-The successor to the RFE/RL Research Institute, the Open Media Research Institute, also donated its collections, thus Blinken OSA preserves one of the largest mass media operations of the twentieth century from 1951 till 1997.
+The successor to the RFE/RL Research Institute, the Open Media Research Institute, also donated its collections, thus the Archivum preserves one of the largest mass media operations of the twentieth century from 1951 till 1997.

 Other Cold War holdings include special collections on the 1956 Hungarian Revolution, 1956 Refugees, documents and sound-recordings on the activities of the UN Special Committee on the Problem of Hungary, intelligence material gathered by former State Security agencies of the Eastern Bloc, paranoia, and Eastern European samizdat publications including underground materials from Hungary, Czechoslovakia and Poland.

-Blinken OSA acquires materials from international organizations such as Foundation for the Support of European Intellectuals, which provided grants to build intellectual networks during the Cold War.
+The Archivum acquires materials from international organizations such as Foundation for the Support of European Intellectuals, which provided grants to build intellectual networks during the Cold War.

-Blinken OSA holds the personal papers of a number of prominent former opposition or exile figures, including General Béla Király, Gábor Demszky, György Krassó, János Kis, László Rajk, and Iván Pető, and the personal papers of international experts such as Alfréd Reisch and David S. Rohde.
+The Archivum holds the personal papers of a number of prominent former opposition or exile figures, including General Béla Király, Gábor Demszky, György Krassó, János Kis, László Rajk, and Iván Pető, and the personal papers of international experts such as Alfréd Reisch and David S. Rohde.

-In 2012 Blinken OSA acquired the materials of the Hungarian Institute for Public Opinion Research, the only public opinion research institute to operate in a Soviet bloc country.
+In 2012, the Archivum acquired the materials of the Hungarian Institute for Public Opinion Research, the only public opinion research institute to operate in a Soviet bloc country.

-Blinken OSA’s holdings also include extensive collections of textual documents, documentaries and moving images of the transition after the fall of the Soviet regimes in Eastern Europe, and of the afterlife of Communism.
+The Archivum's holdings include extensive collections of textual documents, documentaries and moving images of the transition after the fall of the Soviet regimes in Eastern Europe, and of the afterlife of Communism.
 These include collections of home movies, home movies on Srebrenica, and video recordings of alternative culture in Hungary in the early 1990s.

 Human rights

 The archival holdings relate to human rights in general, and grave violations of human rights in particular, and include the archives of the London-based periodical Index on Censorship, the International Human Rights Law Institute Relating to the Conflict in the Former Yugoslavia, the International Helsinki Federation for Human Rights, and the Office of the High Representative, the body that oversaw the implementation of the 1995 Dayton Agreement in Bosnia and Herzegovina.
-Blinken OSA also holds documentaries, amateur videos and propaganda films, comprising several thousands of hours, compiled by the International Monitor Institute to document human rights violations and genocide, and video recordings produced by the New York-based human rights group WITNESS.
+The Archivum also holds documentaries, amateur videos and propaganda films, comprising several thousands of hours, compiled by the International Monitor Institute to document human rights violations and genocide, and video recordings produced by the New York-based human rights group WITNESS.